 The following survey and study mirrors what I experienced as a patient back in 2004.
 My onocologist was not honest with me about my chances of survival with chemotherapy and this study validates what I’ve been saying for years.
-(Bold emphasis added)
+(Bold emphasis added by me)

 (Reuters) – Oct 24, 2012 – At least two thirds of people with advanced cancer believed the chemotherapy they were receiving might cure them, even though the treatment was only being given to buy some time or make them comfortable, according to a U.S. survey.